Jack Reacher: Film

 The 2012 action thriller film Jack Reacher was adapted from the ninth novel, 2005's One Shot, and stars Tom Cruise in the title role.
 The film was directed by Christopher McQuarrie.
 Cruise reprised the role in the sequel, Jack Reacher: Never Go Back, an adaptation of the 18th Jack Reacher book, Never Go Back, which was directed by Edward Zwick and released 21 October 2016.

-Tom Cruise's casting was met with criticism from fans of the book series, primarily because of the disparity in their heights, with Reacher portrayed as a blond, 6 ft 5 in tall, 250-pound man in the novels, while Cruise is 5 ft 7 in tall and has brown hair.
+Tom Cruise's casting was met with criticism from fans of the novel series, primarily because of the disparity in their heights, with Reacher portrayed as a blond, 6 ft 5 in tall, 250-pound man in the novels, while Cruise is 5 ft 7 in tall and has brown hair.
 In 2012, Child commented on Cruise's casting, "Reacher's size in the books is a metaphor for an unstoppable force, which Cruise portrays in his own way."